SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Memories.md

                   output **must be a JSON string representing a single object or an array of objects**.
             * **B) Direct LLM Call (Legacy)**: If a workflow name is not provided, the system falls back to a direct LLM call using prompts defined in the config.
+        5. On the vector path, after a chunk's memories are stored and its hash logged, the optional state document update runs (see Section 6).

 #### **Memory Retrieval (Read)**